 • An ECS is created and has an EIP bound.

-• To obtain and update the system and software, update the image source to a Huawei Cloud image source.
+• The image source has been updated to a Huawei Cloud image source.
 For details, see How Can I Use an Automated Tool to Configure a Huawei Cloud Image Source (x86_64 and Arm)?
+This facilitates obtaining and updating the system and software.

 • The jdk and tomcat directories have been created on the ECS using the following commands: